barebox/barebox/Documentation/devel/porting.rst

    this, you should use them.

 ``get_runtime_offset()/global_variable_offset()``
-   This functions return the difference between the link and load address.
+   These functions return the difference between the link and load address.
 This is zero after relocation, but the function can be useful to pass along the correct address of a variable when relocation has not yet occurred.
-If you need to use this for anything more then passing along the FDT address, you should reconsider and probably rather call ``relocate_to_current_adr();``.
+If you need to use this for anything more than passing along the FDT address, you should reconsider and probably rather call ``relocate_to_current_adr();``.

 ``*_start_image(...)/*_load_image(...)/*_xload_*(...)``